 Buying into new, competitive keyword markets isn’t a sustainable approach.
-Use a keyword research tool like the AdWords Keyword Planner to get an idea of just how large or small your target market is.
+Use a keyword research tool like the Google Ads Keyword Planner to get an idea of just how large or small your target market is.

 SEO campaigns are typically all-encompassing to a degree.
 You won’t need to run paid promotion on each and every post you publish to see some returns.